 And these nasty organisms can live a long time in the ground.
 Hookworm larvae, for example, can live for several weeks in the soil.
 Studies have found that 20-30% of the bacteria in urban watersheds is due to dog waste.

 I understand that picking up poop isn’t glamorous, but it’s part of being a responsible pet owner.
 It’s not just rude to leave your dogs poop laying around, it’s a potential health hazard.

 You can buy poop bags in any pet store, and they’re really easy to carry.
-Just shove a couple bags in your pocket before heading out, and if your dog is anything like mine and gets a little poop happy on walks be sure to bring a few extras.
+Just shove a couple bags in your pocket before heading out, and if your dog gets a little poop happy on walks (are there actually dogs that don’t poop a lot on walks?) be sure to bring a few extras.

 5. Bring Plenty of Water For Your Dog

-If you’re going to be walking for more than a half hour, or walking in the hot weather you should bring plenty of water for your dog.
-Since dogs sweat through panting they can easily become dehydrated during exercise, especially in warm weather.
+If you’re going to be walking for more than a half hour or out in the hot weather bring plenty of water along for your dog.
+Dog’s have a harder time regulating their temperature than we do, and it’s easy for them to overheat.
+And since dogs sweat through panting they can easily become dehydrated during exercise, especially in warm weather.